omelchert/SWtools/README.md

 allow a user to conveniently calculate solitary-wave solutions for a general nonlinear Schrödinger-type wave equation.

-In this regard, it provides an extendible framework for iterative methods that allow a user to solve two variants of the associated nonlinear eigenvalue problem (NEVP):
+It provides an extendible framework for iterative methods that allow a user to solve two variants of the associated nonlinear eigenvalue problem (NEVP):

 * A bare version of the NEVP;
 * A constraint version of the NEVP wherein an additional normalization constraint for the solution is imposed.